chriszarate/sheetrock/README.md

 # jQuery Sheetrock

-**Important:** The ["new version" of Google Sheets][new-sheets] does not yet provide an API, which is a prerequisite for Sheetrock.
-It is on their list of ["missing features"][new-sheets-missing], so hopefully it will be added soon.
-In the meantime, you should continue to use the old version of Google Sheets with Sheetrock.

 Sheetrock is a jQuery plugin for querying, retrieving, and displaying data from Google Spreadsheets.
 Use it to load entire sheets or leverage SQL-like queries to treat Google Spreadsheets as a quick-and-dirty JSON datastore.
 All